charlesedd/endtest/README.md

 For details on how to set that up see the documentation at https://laravel.com/docs/5.8/homestead

 # Usage
-http://homestead.test/shipping_rate/ should be used as the crud API endpoint With http://homestead.test/shipping_rate/calculate/ being used as the endpoint to calculate the rates.
+http://homestead.test/shipping_rate/ should be used as the crud API endpoint with http://homestead.test/shipping_rate/calculate/ being used as the endpoint to calculate the shippingg rates and update the order totals.

 # To Do
 Add unit test